 --restore_epochoption when you run ndb_restore, so that the

 ndb_apply_statustable is populated correctly.
-(See Section 19.4.20, “ndb_restore — Restore a MySQL Cluster Backup”, for more information.)
+(See Section 19.4.20, “ndb_restore — Restore an NDB Cluster Backup”, for more information.)

 ndb_binlog_indextable from the output of mysqldump and restore the binary log files from backup, if necessary.

 Find the epoch applied most recently—that is, the maximum

 Find the latest binary log file (